According to many experts, the Customer Lifetime Value (CLTV) is one of the most important metrics for business success. But what is it?

 To determine the lifetime value of a client, you will need to look at repeat customers.
 One-time buyers obviously have a much lower lifetime value than a repeat customer.

-In order to do this, you simply take the single sale average and multiple it by the repeat transaction average and the retention period average.
+In order to do this, you simply take the single sale average and multiply it by the repeat transaction average and the retention period average.

 So, to calculate Customer Lifetime Value, you must account for these numbers.
 The math, as shown above, is again relatively straight forward: